selwynpolit/d9book/book/views.md

 }
 ```

+## Either Or in views

+To show one field if it exists else show another is remarkably easy.
+Just add a field for field 1 and exclude from display.
+Add a field for field 2 and exclude from display.

+Add a third field for field 2 again and
+    1. in rewrite results put the token for field 2.
+Eg. [colorbox]
+    2. in No results behavior, put [field 1] token

 ## Views Query options

 When views give you unexpected results that seem permissions related, you can check the query options.
 This is a screenshot of the query options for a view.
 You can see the query options by clicking on the `Advanced` link in the view and then in the `other` section, click on `Query settings`.